Saucony Peregrine 16 trail running shoe review 2026

 Comfort and fit – 10/10

 These are the most comfortable shoes that I have tested in my trail running shoe test journey.
+Your feet will not get tired or sore even when hiking as much as 10-20 miles in a day.

-No other shoe that I have tested (including the Hoka Speedgoat) maintains original comfort out of the box for 200+ miles.
+No other shoe that I have tested (including the Hoka Speedgoat) maintains original comfort out of the box for 300+ miles.

 After 300+ miles, the Saucony Peregrine 15s felt as comfortable as they did brand new out of the box.